Stay informed Subscribe to our Blog

 AWS vs. Azure Cloud: Object Storage

-Object cloud storage is another category of cloud storage for your data to consider in this AWS-Azure comparison.
+Object cloud storage is another category of cloud storage for your data to consider in this Azure blob storage vs. Azure AWS S3 comparison.
 In general, it is data accessed and processed from an application.
 AWS object storage comes in the form of Amazon S3, or Simple Storage Service, and Azure object storage is available with Azure Blob Storage.
 Both Amazon S3 and Azure Blob Storage are massively scalable object storage services for unstructured data.
 Object storage has all the data stored together.
 Unlike block storage, you cannot change parts of the object.

 Managed object cloud storage allows you to expand your usage to as much data as you need.
 Not only that, but you can also store huge files.
 The largest Amazon S3 and Azure objects reach around 5 TB.
 You need to be well organized in your application design before you start such heavy moving.
 There are different approaches to getting your data to AWS.
 If your data is too big to send from your old data center to Amazon over the internet, you can physically ship it to them.
 This is a unique Amazon solution; after all, Amazon.com is still the world’s largest logistical shipper.
 Shipping parcels to them with petabytes of data is quicker than the fastest Direct Connect available.